-19.2.2.1 There are ice strengthening regions lengthwise as follows:

-forward region - A; intermediate region - A1; midship region - B; aft region - C; for ships designed for stern-first ice operation only: forward region - A; midship region - B;

-19.2.2.2 There are ice strengthening regions transversely as follows:

-region of alternating draughts and similar regions - I;

-region from the lower edge of region I to the upper edge of bilge strake - II;

-bilge strake - III;
+19.2.2.1 There are ice strengthening regions lengthwise as follows: for ships designed for both bow- and stern- first ice operation: forward region - A: intermediate region $-A_1$; midship region - B: aft region - C; for ships designed for stern-first ice operation only: forward region - A; midship region - B; aft region - C. 19.2.2.2 There are ice strengthening regions transversely as follows: region of alternating draughts and similar regions - I; region from the lower edge of region I to the upper edge of bilge strake - II; bilge strake - III; region from the lower edge of bilge strake where the shell is inclined 7° from horizontal. to the centre line - IV.

-aft region - C.

-region from the lower edge of bilge strake where the shell is inclined 7° from horizontal, to the centre line - IV.